StackStorm/st2/GOVERNANCE.md

 * Prioritize the work following [StackStorm Roadmap](https://docs.stackstorm.com/latest/roadmap.html) to move the project forward.
 * All maintainers ideally are expected to shoulder a proportional share of community work: Issues, Reviews, Slack, Forum, Releases, fixing CI/CD Builds, etc. Work upon to make sure the balance is kept within the team.
 * Encourage and guide other community members to contribute back to StackStorm.
 Even a simple bug report or a one-line documentation PR is a win!
-* Follow-up by filling undocumented issues found in community channels, show an example.
+* Follow-up by filing undocumented issues found in community channels, show an example.
 * Share the experience with other Maintainers and Contributors.

 ## Becoming a Maintainer